Apzyte-Gamer/syntaxsoup-chirpy/_posts/2024-2-26-verbotenbi0sctf2024.md

 `65CFA163` -> `1708106083`

 Once adjusted for to IST as per the rules, we are given the final flag.

+Note: It turns out removing the `ActivitiesCache.db-wal` and `Activities.db-shm` allows viewing of the entries in the DB without having to view it with a hex editor.

 Flag: <mark>verboten{830030:2024-02-16-23-24-43}</mark>